 Sightseeing in Prague is easy with the super-value Prague Card.
-It not only gives you free entry to more than 44 of the most popular attractions in the city but also entitles you to useful discounts on a number of services.
+It not only gives you free entry to 60 of the most popular attractions in the city but also entitles you to useful discounts on a number of services.

-The card comes with a handy booklet and is valid for 2, 3 or 4 days.
+The card comes with a detailed printed city map and is valid for 2, 3 or 4 days.

-The attractions for which your Prague Card provides free entry are spread between four different parts of the city:
+The attractions for which your Prague Card provides free entry are spread between various districts of the city:

-Prague Castle, Old Town, the Mala Strana and the New Town.
+Prague Castle, Old Town, the Jewish Quarter, Charles Bridge, Petrín Hill, the Mala Strana, the New Town and others.
 You are also entitled to free admission to Vyšehrad Castle and to several other castles and chateaus.